beerium/xget/README.md

 xget
 ====

-a download tool using muti computers so as to improve download speed
+xget is x download tool using muti computers so as to improve download speed under linux.